KutayX7/MoRes-Chat/README.md

   - User scripts allows the user to add their $${\color{#0af}py\color{#ff0}thon}$$ scripts to extend the capabilities of the app
   - Add your script to the `user_scripts` folder (generated after first run) then use the `/exec` slash comamnd to execute your script
 * 🎨 Themes
-  - You can use pre-installed themes, or make your own.
+  - You can use pre-installed themes, or make your own
 * 📁 Message attachments
   - You can attach small files to your messages